 In a wrongful death action where the decedent is survived by a spouse or children, Illinois law presumes that the survivors have suffered substantial loss by reason of the death.
 Similarly, if the wrongful death is that of a child, the law presumes that the surviving parents have suffered substantial loss by reason of the child’s death.
 In either case, the survivors’ “pecuniary loss” includes the loss of money, benefits, goods, services and society.
 In measuring the survivors’ loss of society, Illinois law defines the term “society” to mean the mutual benefits that each family member receives from the other’s continued existence, including love, affection, care, attention, companionship, comfort, guidance and protection.
-In determining such loss, an Illinois jury will consider the following elements:

 - What money, benefits, goods and services the decedent customarily contributed in the past;

 - What money, benefits, good and services the decedent was likely to have contributed in the future;

 - Decedent’s age;

 - Decedent’s sex;

 - Decedent’s habits of industry, sobriety and thrift;

 - The grief, sorrow and mental suffering of the surviving next-of-kin; and

 - The relationship between the next of kin and the decedent.